damian-t-p/REMLSimulationPaper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a package which reproduces the simulations and figures used in the REML simulation paper.
+This is a package which reproduces the simulations and figures of the paper “Comparison of REML methods for the study of phenome-wide genetic variation.”

 ## Installation